mattijsdp/dbt-docs-mcp/README.md

     ```
     - Depending on your dbt project size, creating column-lineage can take a while (hours)
 4.  **Run the Server:**
-    - If your desired MCP client (Claude desktop, Cursor, etc.) supports mcp.json it would like as below:
+    - If your desired MCP client (Claude desktop, Cursor, etc.) supports mcp.json it would look as below:
     ```json
     {
         "mcpServers": {